 Shortly after, it became quite apparent it was a ‘lively’ one in the market.
 Trading at a pre-race low of 5.7.

 The festival races themselves were best around post time for me.
 Particularly when they dipped past the scheduled timings.
 Having less unmatched sat around while Joe Public continued to feed the available prices was nice.
-In these kind of situations it can become very tempting to ramp up the stakes as orders get simultaneously swallowed either side of the book.
-To stop trading early on the festival races would just be insanity to my mind..
+In these kinds of situations, it can become very tempting to ramp up the stakes as orders get simultaneously swallowed on either side of the book.
+To stop trading early on the festival races would just be insanity to my mind…

 Next year will no doubt be very similar.
 Hopefully by then some of the smaller exchanges will have grown, the additional charges, rising unmatched cash and emphasis on the Betfair Sportsbook is sad to see through trading eyes.
 Maybe a little competition between the various providers will bring a little extra for the customer 😉